- 96% response rate

 I like to have fun (and hope I'm fun to be with!)
 I'm more than happy to sit and listen to people tell me about their interests and experiences as well as go out and have my own.
 I like going out and being social and active, but I also like to have "quiet time" where I can just be alone and relax and do things by myself.
 I like to be crafty and have a wide array of hobbies (sewing, drawing, bartending, fire-spinning, just to name a few).
 I love music, art, science, and any kind of new activities.

-I'm a vocalist in a post-punk/alt-rock band and it's been an amazing experience so far.
-I love going to shows, seeing theater performances (when I have the chance), and exploring places I've never been (especially in cities).
+I was once a vocalist in a post-punk/alt-rock band - it was super fun!
+I've also taken up pole dance and circus arts and have had a few opportunities to compete and perform.
+It's been a while thanks to Covid, but I always loved going to shows, seeing theater performances, checking out conventions, and exploring places I've never been (especially in cities).
 I also love food and trying different flavors from different places around the world and I'll occasionally take a step outside the comfort zone to try something completely unlike anything I've had before.
+I've been mostly plant-based for the last couple years, so I'd love to hear from plant-based/vegan travelers about your experiences!
 Hopefully when my friends talk about me, they say awesome things!

 Why I’m on Couchsurfing

 HOW I PARTICIPATE IN COUCHSURFING

 I've provided couch space to many friends, acquaintances, and friends of friends, some of which may be members of the CouchSurfing community, and recently hosted a couple of surfers in LA.

 Recently hosted two travelers after meeting at a local CS event